-In order to receive exemption from any degree requirement a student must file a written petition with the Vice President for Academic Affairs (VPAA).
+To request an exemption from any degree requirement a student must file a written petition with the Registrar and Vice President for Academic Affairs (VPAA).
 The student's major advisor should also make a recommendation to the VPAA.
 Final authority rests with the VPAA working with the Academic Affairs Committee.